SCIFIHISTORY.NET

 In 2022, I had the good fortune of viewing Kratt via stream on behalf of a distributor relationship I maintain.
 Interested in knowing what I thought?
 You can check out my review right here.

-On this day in 1965, Doctor Who aired "The Nightmare Begins."
-This served as the tenth episode of the program's third season, and here's the plot summary from IMDB.com:
+On this day in 1965 (in the United Kingdom), Doctor Who aired "The Nightmare Begins."
+Officially, this served as the tenth episode of the program's third season, and here's the plot summary from IMDB.com:

 "The Doctor runs afoul of the Daleks and Special Security Agent Bret Vyon on the planet Kembel."

-On this day in 1975, "Guardian of Piri" aired as part of Space: 1999's first season.
+On this day in 1975 (in the United Kingdom), "Guardian of Piri" aired as part of Space: 1999's first season.
 Here's the plot summary as provided by IMDB.com:

 "Contact is made with the planet Piri, where the main computer created an idyllic life that led to extinction of its population through apathy.
 Now John Koenig must fight to save Alpha as his people fall under the same fate."